rjmfernandes/cfk_k8s_gatekeeper/README.md

 kubectl cp create-topic-policy/target/mytopicpolicy-1.0.0.jar confluent/pv-file-copy-pod:/mnt/data/mytopicpolicy-1.0.0.jar
 ```

-Now we deploy CP (**it's important to note that the mounted volume and Create Topic Policy needs to be setup for both KRaft and Broker instances**):
+Now we deploy CP (**it's important and curious to note that with KRaft only the KRaft Controller nodes need the mounted volume and Create Topic Policy configuration**):

 ```shell
 kubectl apply -f kraft-custom.yaml